okfn/okfn.github.com/blog/_posts/2013-05-28-data-okfn-org-update-no-1.md

 ---

 This is the first of regular updates on Labs project <http://data.okfn.org/>
+and summarizes some of the changes and improvements over the last few weeks.

 ### 1. Refactor of site layout and focus.